-If you read my previous post “Wedding Trends For 2009” you may remember seeing that one the hottest new trends at weddings are “cupcakes”.
-Cupcake wedding cakes can add a conversational touch to an already enjoyable event.
+One of the hottest new trends at weddings are cupcakes.
+Cupcake wedding cakes, or cupcake trees can add a conversational touch to an already enjoyable event.
 Your guests will appreciate the originality and if the bride chooses, the various flavors to choose from.

 The cupcake wedding cake is used, instead of a regular wedding cake.
 Sometimes a traditional cake is used for photos while the cupcakes are served to the guests.
 However, in a true cupcake wedding cake there’s usually at least one cake tier (or a separate cake) that is used for the cutting of the cake.
 Although this is not a completely new idea, it is becoming much more popular and for a few very good reasons: